dbt-labs/docs.getdbt.com/website/blog/2022-08-12-model-timing.md

 ## Your new best friend: The Model Timing tab

-The dbt Labs internal project is a beast.
+The dbt Labs internal project is a beast!
 Our daily incremental dbt Cloud job runs 4x/day and invokes over 1,700 models.

-Sifting through this big run is easy with the [Model Timing](https://docs.getdbt.com/docs/dbt-cloud/using-dbt-cloud/cloud-model-timing-tab) tab in dbt Cloud.
+We like to sift through our dbt Cloud job using the [Model Timing](https://docs.getdbt.com/docs/dbt-cloud/using-dbt-cloud/cloud-model-timing-tab) tab in dbt Cloud.
 The `Model Timing` dashboard displays the model composition, order, and run time for every job run in dbt Cloud (for team and enterprise plans).
-The top 1% of model durations are automatically highlighted for quick reference.
-Here's an example of our incremental job before a fix was applied to our longest running model:
+The top 1% of model durations are automatically highlighted, which makes it easy to find bottlenecks in our runs.
+You can see that our longest running model stuck out like a sore thumb -- here's an example of our incremental job before a fix was applied:

 ![Model Timing tab before picture](/img/blog/2022-08-12-model-timing/model_timing_before.png)